SrainApp/srain/doc/support.rst

 invite-notify       No
 Monitor             No
 multi-prefix        No
-SASL v3.1           No
+SASL v3.1           PLAIN
-SASL v3.2           No
+SASL v3.2           PLAIN
 server-time         No
 starttls            No
 sts                 No